August 9, 2025

 Final Thoughts

-PureRef has earned its place as a minimalist, reliable reference tool, but creative workflows in 2025 need more.
+PureRef has earned its place as a minimalist, reliable reference tool, and the recent 2.1 update shows it's still evolving.
+But creative workflows in 2026 demand more.
 Artists want boards that sync across devices, organize themselves, and allow real-time collaboration without file juggling.

 Among the seven alternatives, Kosmik stands out for combining cloud workspaces, AI tagging, and mixed media support while keeping an intuitive canvas layout.

-If you still feel unsure, start with the Kosmik free plan.
-It gives you the modern features most artists are looking for without the immediate cost and could easily become your creative hub for years to come.
+If you're still undecided, get started with Kosmik.
+It gives you the modern features most artists are looking for and could easily become your creative hub for years to come.